You just missed the next big thing in investing…

-Overall, then, what we have with ADBE stock is a once-in-a-decade fundamental and technical entry point into one of the highest-quality companies and stocks in the world.
+Overall, then, what we have with ADBE stock is a once-in-a-decade fundamental entry point into one of the highest-quality companies and stocks in the world.

 Does that mean ADBE stock won’t go lower?
 No. We actually think ADBE stock could go lower from here over the next few weeks.
 It’s entirely possible.

 But it won’t go much lower.
 And in 12 months, the stock will be much higher.
 In three years, it’ll be even higher – and even higher in five years.

 We love the long-term fundamental growth narrative at Adobe – the world is shifting toward visual media content creation and consumption, and Adobe has developed all the best tools to create that content.

 The company has a quasi-monopoly in the space, leveraging its huge size to essentially acquire all relevant up-and-coming competition.
 We see this company continuing to grow at a steady double-digit pace with great margin expansion over the next several years.

 The stock has traditionally been fully priced for this growth.
 That is no longer true.
 It is trading more than two standard deviations below its historically normal valuation multiples.
 That’s too cheap.
 It’s time to buy this dip, especially with the stock looking as oversold as ever.

 Buy ADBE stock today.
 Secure yourself a low price in a generational growth asset.
 Wait for the market volatility to pass.
 Ride the stock toward $400, $500, $600, even $1,000 over the next few years.

 Palantir (PLTR) is a revolutionary data science firm that is pioneering an AI-powered approach to data analytics, which the company hopes will one day be standardized across the industry.

 Palantir got its start in 2003 to develop advanced software for the U.S. intelligence community’s counterterrorism investigations and operations.
 The technology the company has built to that is world-class.